lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 Additional considerations related to key management may be found in
 {{NISTSP800-57pt1r5}}.

-The security of the RSA-KEM Algorithm also depends on the strength of the random number generator, which SHOULD have a comparable security level.
+The security of the RSA-KEM Algorithm depends on a quality random number generator.
 For further discussion on random number generation, see {{RFC4086}}.

+The RSA-KEM Algorithm does not use an explicit padding scheme; instead, an encoded random value (z) between zero and the RSA modulus minus one (n-1) is directly encrypted with the recipient's RSA public key.
+The IntegerToString(z, nLen) encoding produces a string that is the full length of the RSA modulus.
+In addition, the random value is passed through a key-derivation function (KDF) to reduce possible harm from a poorly implemented random number source or a maliciously chosen random value (z).
+Implementations SHOULD NOT use z directly for any purpose.

+The RSA-KEM Algorithm provides a fixed-length ciphertext.
+The recipient MUST check that the received value is the expected length prior to attempting decryption with their RSA private key as described in Step 1 of {{app-alg-decap}}.

 Implementations SHOULD NOT reveal information about intermediate values or calculations, whether by timing or other "side channels",